-One of the things that is pretty cool about using Aqua Illumination LED lights is that they can be controlled with an app they call My AI, which is an app that you can use to log in from anywhere and “play” with your new toy.
-MyAI is a cloud based service that connects to Aqua Illumination devices.
+One of the cool things about using Aqua Illumination LED lights is that they can be controlled with an app they call My AI, which is an app that you can use to log in from anywhere and “play” with your new toy.
+MyAI is a cloud-based service that connects to Aqua Illumination devices.
 You can log in and control your lights from anywhere.

 - There is a dashboard for quick access to program your lights schedule or turn them on or off

 - In the schedule mode, you can program your LEDs with nearly infinite customizability to come on and off with specifically designed intensities—this can be powerful or overwhelming.